arakoodev/doc/doc/API.md

 **Step 1:** Visit [EdgeChains actions](https://github.com/arakoodev/EdgeChains/actions).
 Click on Latest ***Build and Run*** and then download Output.zip file.

 **Step 2:** Once the download is complete, extract the contents of the `Output.zip` file.
-Move the extracted folder to your desired directory.
+Move the extracted folder to your desired directory.hj

 **Step 3:** Open the extracted directory using IntelliJ.
 The IDE will automatically index the project.